taymuur/Bytewise-DataScience/Week 03/3-tic-tac-toe-python.md

     # Player 'X' is min, in this case human
     def min(self):

-        # Possible values for minv are:
-        # -1 - win
-        # 0  - a tie
-        # 1  - loss

-        # We're initially setting it to 2 as worse than the worst case:
+        # -2 is worse than the worst case
         minv = 2

         qx = None